SlimRunner/bumper-demolition/README.md

   - [x] create a function to make the arm swing forward or back ward (think of a scorpion strikes)
   - [x] create a function to manage wheel rotation
   - [x] create a function to manage steer rotation (see link for steer geometry below)
-- [ ] create a way to manage the game state
+- [x] create a way to manage the game state
-  - [ ] timer for game cycle
+  - [x] timer for game cycle
-  - [ ] health of each car
+  - [x] health of each car
   - [x] allow game to be reset
+  - [ ] manage game cycling transition
+  - [ ] add a sudden death circle of death
-- [ ] add a library to manage mass-spring-damper (MSD) frame
+- [x] add a library to manage mass-spring-damper (MSD) frame
   - [x] add a way to assign signed distance fields to nodes (search Inigo Quilez)
   - [x] add a rolling-friction model assignable to nodes (for tires)
-  - [ ] allow arbitrary external forces for the particles
+  - [x] allow arbitrary external forces for the particles
   - [x] synchronize MSD frame position-direction with cart armature
   - [x] create MSD-frames for both vehicles
 - [ ] add a GUI (either CSS or Shader)
-  - [ ] show health bars above (fighter game-like)
+  - [x] show health bars above (fighter game-like)
-  - [ ] allow printing text to screen
+  - [x] allow printing text to screen
-    - [ ] show timer in between health bars
+    - [x] show timer in between health bars
     - [ ] show WIN toast at the end
+  - [ ] tracking score
 - [ ] prettify game
   - [ ] find nice meshes
     - [x] arena floor